calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 ## What is density-based clustering?

 Density-based clustering is a nonparametric method that can detect continuous regions with similar densities of observations across a dataset.
 Many popular implementations such as DBSCAN (<ins>D</ins>ensity-<ins>B</ins>ased <ins>S</ins>patial <ins>C</ins>lustering of <ins>A</ins>pplications with <ins>N</ins>oise) also allow for outliers to remain unclustered as noise.
-These algorithms generally rely on two key parameters: the neighborhood radius $\epsilon$, and the density required to define "core" observations.
-In the example below, the darker regions contain the core observations while the lighter regions define the border between the clusters and the noise.
+These algorithms generally rely on two key parameters: the neighborhood radius \(\epsilon)\, and the density required to define a "core" observation.
+In the example below, the darker regions contain core observations while the lighter regions define the border between clusters and noise.

 <div align="center" markdown="1">